-A commercial mortgage is quite simply a mortgage that is lent to an individual or company to buy a business property.
+A commercial mortgage that is lent to an individual or company to buy a business property.
 Different types of property for business purposes are as follows:

 - Commercial buy to let property